 Colorado Criminal Defense Lawyer Philip M Smith will ensure that all of the necessary paperwork is completed thoroughly and promptly presented to the appropriate court for consideration.
 Finally, once the Petition to Seal is granted, all the agencies mandated by the court plus the most current reporters are notified of the sealing.
 I verify the Sealing has been recorded with the primary agencies so you can be confident your case is closed.
 You will be free and able to say with confidence your criminal record is clear.

-Call my office today for a free confidential consultation at
+Call my office today for a free confidential consultation at 303-333-8900

 Evaluating the possibility of sealing or expunging a record requires court documentation or a Colorado Bureau of Investigation report.
 Filing requires a working knowledge of the mandatory jurisdiction requirements, appropriate petitions and orders to be filed applicable for the specific offense(s), filing fees, costs and numerous reporting agencies to notify once the Petition is granted by the court.
-If a criminal case was dismissed by a Colorado court it will still show on background checks.
-If you received a deferred judgment and sentence and successfully completed all of the terms of probation the case is dismissed by the court but will remain on a criminal background record.
-A Petition to Seal or Expunge is required to remove it from the public eye.
+Sealings and Expungement Attorney Philip M. Smith has successfully filed the Petition to Seal and/or Expunge for many clients with Colorado criminal records.